arpitamangal/web-scraping/YellowPages/README.md

-# Scrape resturant information, their geolocation and save in MongoDB
+## Locate Pizzeria in San Francisco

-## Yellow Pages and Position Stack
+Scrape resturant information, their geolocation and save in MongoDB : Yellow Pages and Position Stack

 ### Scrape Shop Information
 Search on yellowpages.com for the top 30 “Pizzeria” in San Francisco and save the page as, “sf_pizzeria_search_page.htm”.